albertdudek7/Visualize_Earthquake_Data_Using_Leaflet/README.md

 Part 1: Create the Earthquake Visualization

-Part 2: Gather and Plot More Data (Optional with no extra points earning)

-Part 1: Create the Earthquake Visualization
-2-BasicMap

 Your first task is to visualize an earthquake dataset.
 Complete the following steps:

 Get your dataset.
 To do so, follow these steps: